 It’s a similar story for the video out.
 I bought a Mini DisplayPort-to-HDMI cable when I bought my MacBook Air back in… oh, 2011/12.
 I still haven’t used it.
 It seemed like a good idea at the time, but I just don’t need to plug my MacBook into screens anymore.
 Ordinary users need to do so even less than I do.

 And this is why the new MacBook is Apple’s hybrid.
 Anyone who’s ever bought a keyboard for their iPad is looking at the new MacBook very hard right now.
-If you can live with an iPad paired with a keyboard, you can live with a proper laptop with iPad-like restrictions.

 Moreover, so much of the software on Macs is now just like it is on iPads – the new Photos app, currently a public beta, is a near carbon copy of the iPad version.
 It’s increasingly true across the whole operating system, and that integration and homogenization is only going to increase.

 So, when a friend or relative expresses an interest in buying the new MacBook, remember that the things you care about probably don’t matter to them anymore.
 They’re a member of the iPad generation.
 They are, to use Steve Jobs’ brilliantly ambiguous term, “Post PC”.
 And, for them, the new MacBook is everything they need in a laptop.